 - This is intentionally exaggerating the damages of an otherwise legitimate auto claim.

-- Proving false information to lower your premium claim and increase the probability of you signing up with another application.
+- Proving false information lowers your premium claim and increases the probability of you signing up with another application.

 - The Hard Insurance Fraud